Karthikeyan21001828/JAVA_EXP01/README.md

-# EXP-1 java program to print the Arithmetic operations
+# EXP-1 java program to print the Arithmetic operations.

 ## AIM:
 To write java program to print the Arithmetic operations.